jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 # Welcome to the JFrog Spoke Documentation

-The JFrog Xray Spoke allows your organization to build automated workflows that interact directly with the JFrog Platform.
+The JFrog Spoke allows your organization to build automated workflows that interact directly with the JFrog Platform.

-Focused on Xray-related actions: from generation violations reports to creating ignore rules, re-scanning builds and artifacts, assigning custom item properties, and assigning permissions to users and groups, the JFrog Xray Spoke provides out-of-the-box actions that your company can mix-and-match with other ServiceNow workflows to automate your overall IT-operations.
+Focused on Xray-related actions: from generation violations reports to creating ignore rules, re-scanning builds and artifacts, assigning custom item properties, and assigning permissions to users and groups, the JFrog Spoke provides out-of-the-box actions that your company can mix-and-match with other ServiceNow workflows to automate your overall IT-operations.

 [To see a video of this example, click here.](https://youtu.be/pPcUVXn1Ds0)